tariqshaban/sports-data-scraper/README.md

 ### What tools have been used to scrape data off the web?

-Beautiful Soup has been used for scrapping; it contains abstract out-of-the-box methods that help extract information from the HTML file
+Beautiful Soup has been used for scraping; it contains abstract out-of-the-box methods that help extract information from the HTML file

 > Beautiful Soup is a Python library for pulling